MWBA - Maritime Womens Basketball Association

 ‘We’re incredibly lucky to have such a close-knit basketball community in the Maritimes and it’s really a seven degrees of Kevin Bacon scenario where someone knows another person, who knows that person and you’re off to the races,’ said Janes.
 ‘Travel was critical in the initial stages so the league was designed to keep things in a pretty tight regional scenario to start when you consider expenses such as hotels, gas and meals.
 We believe we have the makings of some good rivalries.’

-There are three teams in Nova Scotia and three in New Brunswick.
+There are three teams in Nova Scotia and four in New Brunswick.
 The building blocks are in place.

-Two teams in Halifax including the Hornets and Thunder and geographical neighbour Windsor Edge created easy rivalries.
-Even moreso now with Winsor relocating to the Dartmouth/Cole Harbour/North Preston area as the Lake City 56ers in 2024.
-Fredericton Freeze, Port City Fog and Moncton Mystics create natural provincial rivalries.
+Two teams in Halifax including the Hornets and Thunder and geographical neighbour Lake City 56ers created easy rivalries.
+Fredericton Freeze, Port City Fog, Moncton Mystics and Miramichi Hericanes create natural provincial rivalries.

 The 2022 inaugural season was a smashing success with large crowds and competitive games highlighting the 10-game schedule.

-The league gathered three times during the first season for weekend ‘tournament’ style action and played provincial rivals four times along the way.
+The league gathered three times during the first and second seasons for weekend ‘tournament’ style action and played provincial rivals four times along the way.
+In 2024, the league played a more balanced schedule without weekend events.

 The Legacy Cup featured an outstanding weekend of basketball in Halifax, with the hometown Hornets defeating city rival Halifax Thunder in a dramatic final.